 The data required by VMFINS to process a product is distributed with each product on the product installation media.
 When products are installed or migrated, VMSES/E creates a series of tables to identify the products, the levels of the products, and the status of the products on your system.
-These tables, known as the Software Inventory tables, are stored on the Software Inventory minidisks or Shared File System directories.
-The following information can be found in the Software Inventory tables:
+These tables, known as the software inventory tables, are stored on the software inventory minidisks or shared file system (SFS) directories.
+The following information can be found in the software inventory tables:

-- The requisite relationships between the products and components - How product identifiers, the 7 or 8 alphanumeric identifier assigned to a product by IBM (also known as the prodid by VMSES/E execs), map to the names of the product parameter files and descriptions created and used during installation and migration - The status of each product or component on the system.
+- The requisite relationships between the products and components - How product identifiers, the 7 or 8 alphanumeric identifier assigned to a product by IBM (also known as the prodid by VMSES/E EXECs), map to the names of the product parameter files and descriptions created and used during installation and migration - The status of each product or component on the system.

-In Figure 4 on page 12, there are two levels to the Software Inventory.
-There is a system-level Software Inventory and a service-level Software Inventory.
+In Figure 4 on page 12, there are two levels to the software inventory.
+There is a system-level software inventory and a service-level software inventory.

-The Software Inventory minidisks and Shared File System directories are managed by the VMFSIM EXEC.
-The VMFSIM EXEC is the single interface between the users and the Software Inventory minidisks and Shared File System directories.
-To see how you can use the VMFSIM EXEC to manage your Software Inventory, see Chapter 16, "Introduction to the VMFSIM EXEC," on page 177.
+The software inventory minidisks and SFS directories are managed by the VMFSIM EXEC.
+The VMFSIM EXEC is the single interface between the users and the software inventory minidisks and SFS directories.
+For information about how you can use the VMFSIM EXEC to manage your software inventory, see Chapter 16, "Introduction to the VMFSIM EXEC," on page 179.